apccurtiss/cppjs/README.md

 # c.js
-A C/C++ interperater in Javascript.
+A C/C++ interpreter in Javascript.
 For... reasons.